 A good night’s sleep plays a big role in our health.
 Sleep deprivation results in hormonal imbalances and it can trigger weight gain and fatigue, making it harder to deal with stress both physically and mentally.
 Also, the poor quality of women’s sleep can negatively affect IVF results so it is very important to look into your sleep quality when preparing for IVF.

-Understandably, the less environmental toxins we have in our body before, during and especially after the IVF embryo transfer (the procedure when the fertilised egg is placed inside the womb), the better.
+Understandably, the fewer environmental toxins we have in our body before, during and especially after the IVF embryo transfer (the procedure when the fertilised egg is placed inside the womb), the better.
 This doesn’t necessarily mean you have to give up on the beauty procedures you usually get.
-When going to the hairdressers or to get your nails done, for example – always choose a well-ventilated salon and products with less chemicals.
-Same applies for manicure and pedicure, although dark nail polish (and pretty much all of them) should be removed before egg collection as it can interfere with the check of your oxygen levels on your finger by the pulse oximeter machine.
+When going to the hairdressers or to get your nails done, for example – always choose a well-ventilated salon and products with fewer chemicals.
+The same applies to manicures and pedicures, although dark nail polish (and pretty much all of them) should be removed before egg collection as it can interfere with the check of your oxygen levels on your finger by the pulse oximeter machine.

 If you are a smoker, you should consider quitting as smokers have a lower chance of IVF success.